neuml/cord19q/tasks/medical-care.md

 - 7) Vein-vein extra corporeal membrane oxygenation (VV-ECMO) should be considered the primary mode; however, since myocarditis is reported as a common complication associated with H1N1 influenza A and MERS-CoV viral infections,    a heart-assisted mode of venoarterial ECMO (VA-ECMO) should be considered in this group of patients.<br/>
 -  Among the 41 patients, 13 patients received medical care in the intensive care unit (ICU), 4 patients were provided invasive mechanical ventilations, whereas for 2 others, extracorporeal membrane oxygenation (ECMO) treatment was applied.<br/>
 - Alshahrani MS et al reported 35 MERS-CoV infected patients who were critically ill with refractory hypoxemia (partial pressure of arterial oxygen [PaO 2 ]/fraction of inspired oxygen [FiO 2 ] <100 mm Hg), of which 17 had received venous-venous ECMO (VV-ECMO).<br/>
-- Studies have confirmed that early implementation of ECMO (PaO 2 /FiO 2 between 100150 mm Hg) in ARDS can be advantageous.<br/>

 [The deadly coronaviruses: The 2003 SARS pandemic and the 2020 novel coronavirus epidemic in China](https://doi.org/10.1016/j.jaut.2020.102434)<br/>
 by Yang, Yongshi; Peng, Fujun; Wang, Runsheng; Guan, Kai; Jiang, Taijiao; Xu, Guogang; Sun, Jinlyu; Chang, Christopher<br/>